aparai/NLP-Sentiment-Analysis-Turney-Algorithm-and-Sentinet/README.md

 ######STEP 1: CREATION OF DATABASE

 Get into the database folder and follow the steps mentioned in the "readme.dat" file inside the database folder.
-This will create the necessary database and table, and the script will will the table ith data.
+This will create the necessary database and table, and the script will fill the table with data.

 ######STEP 2: START THE Python-Selenium RPC server